Buying vs. Building Resource Management Software

 Weigh the time, cost, and resources associated with each option, as well as any functional integrations one or the other may lack.
 If you're serious about building your own software, be sure to speak to people who have gone through the process and built proprietary software.

-Benefits of building your own internal resource management software
+Benefits of building your own resource management software

 Building internal resource management software can help your business in many ways.
 Tailoring software to the individual needs of your organization can give you control over the process and influence over the timeline and costs associated with its development, making it easier to adjust resources where needed.

-Ultimately, it's important to carefully consider an organization's needs versus time and cost constraints when deciding whether to buy or build resource management software.
+Ultimately, it's important to carefully consider an organization's needs versus time and cost constraints when deciding.

 Challenges of building your own resource management software